 - 1. Help you understand (and cope with) astronomy encountered in everyday life: seasons, solar energy, and the GPS in your cell phone. - 2.
 Provide a basis for understanding the latest developments about astronomy you will hear in the news. - 3.
 Recognize that while physics does not fully explain the universe, it does predict the effects of intangible invisible things, even though nobody knows what they really are ... yet.
-(That is, not to fret when something seems incomprehensible, since science itself still does not explain everything, and has to rely on predictable behaviors of invisible things such as gravity and the constituent energy and matter of the universe which nobody completely understands.) - 4.
-Present you with mysteries not yet solved, or with contradictory or untested theories, so that you may solve them in the future and win a Nobel Prize.
-(There is plenty of astronomy that we do not yet know, as mentioned above.)
+(That is, not to fret when something seems incomprehensible, since science itself still does not explain everything, and has to rely on predictable behaviors of invisible things such as gravity and the properties of the fundamental particles which nobody completely understands.)

-- 5. Teach physics and astronomy that you may apply to make life better for yourself and others now, and in the future.
-(The stability of our planet's atmosphere and the future of Earth billions of years from now.) - 6.
+- 4. Present you with mysteries not yet solved, or with contradictory or untested theories, so that you may solve them in the future and win a Nobel Prize or have fun trying.
+(There is plenty of astronomy, not to mention physics, that we do not yet know.) - 5.
+Teach physics and astronomy that you may apply to make life better for yourself and others now, and in the future. - 6.
 Open your mind to new discovery by knowing that the universe should be understandable.